sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-map-extension/cp-mobile-dev-kit-map-extension.md

 [OPTION BEGIN [iOS]]

-  1. SAP Web IDE has a feature to generate QR code for app on-boarding.
+  1. SAP Web IDE has a feature to generate QR code for app onboarding.

     Right click the `mdk_maps` MDK Application in the project explorer pane and select **MDK Show QR Code**.